To schedule your free Peripheral arterial disease (PAD) screening, call (254) 519-8578.

 feel some pressure on your arm or ankle when the cuff inflates to read your

-If you think you might be at risk for PAD, call (254)
+If you think you might be at risk, call (254)

 519-8578 to schedule your free screening today.